FYSETC/FYSETC-SPIDER/firmware/RRF/README.md

 - ## Pre-builds

-This folder contains a firmware named `firmware.bin` , you can start RRF by flashing this firmware to have a try.
+This folder contains a firmware named `firmware.bin` , boot offset is `32k` (`0x08008000`), you can start RRF by flashing this firmware to have a try.

 - # config